RealityBending/RealityBending.github.io/content/post/2021-06-30-logo_meaning/index.md

 ### Eyepatch

 For anyone that knows a bit of mythology, a bearded figure with an eyepatch (or a missing eye) is known to represent [**Odin**](https://en.wikipedia.org/wiki/Odin), the chief deity of the norse pantheon.
-It is a very complex character, with a deeply ambivalent nature, but one of the important event is when Odin sacrificed one of his eyes in return for wisdom.
+It is a very complex character, with a deeply ambivalent nature, but one of the key moment of Odin's story is when he sacrifices one of his eyes in return for wisdom.

-Losing direct sight of the reality in return for knowledge of reality - here is an interesting act that we can discuss and interpret over some drinks :beer:.
+Losing direct sight of the reality in return for knowledge of reality - here is an interesting act that we can discuss and (over)interpret over some drinks :beer:

 <figure align="center">
     <img src='odin.jpg' width="90%" />